simpleinjector/Documentation/source/advanced.rst

     container.Register<IUnitOfWork, DbUnitOfWork>(hybridLifestyle);

-In contrast to the example in :ref:`hybrid lifestyle section <Hybrid>`, the hybrid lifestyle that is created in the example above, prefers the *LifetimeScopeLifestyle* over the web request lifestyle.
-This is required, because the *LifetimeScopeCommandHandlerProxy<T>* is used to isolate the execution of commands, while letting the code run on the web request thread.
+In contrast to the example in :ref:`hybrid lifestyle section <Hybrid>`, the hybrid lifestyle defined here prefers the *LifetimeScopeLifestyle* over the web request lifestyle.
+This is because the *LifetimeScopeCommandHandlerProxy<T>* is used to isolate the execution of commands, while letting the code fall back to running on the web request thread when required.

-Obviously, if you run (part of) your commands on a background thread, but use registrations with a :ref:`scoped lifestyle <Scoped>`, you will have use both the *LifetimeScopeCommandHandlerProxy<T>* and *AsyncCommandHandlerDecorator<T>* together.
-This can be seen in the following configuration:
+Obviously, if you run (part of) your commands on a background thread and also use registrations with a :ref:`scoped lifestyle <Scoped>` you will have a use for both the *LifetimeScopeCommandHandlerProxy<T>* and *AsyncCommandHandlerDecorator<T>* together which can be seen in the following configuration:

 .. code-block:: c#